Workplace confession: I was paid to write hundreds of fake reviews

 The brief hit my inbox, asking for a range of articles comparing features, perks and specs of products I had never even held in my hands.

-Eager to develop a copywriting portfolio, I obeyed the 'never say no' golden rule and delivered what was asked of me.
+Eager to develop a copywriting portfolio, I obeyed the "never say no" golden rule and delivered what was asked of me.

 The payment for my services: $3 an article.